hdehaini/Draw_Platform_Puzzler/blog_post.md

 ---

 *Want to try Draw Platform Puzzler?
-The game is open source and available on GitHub.
-All you need is Python and Pygame to start drawing your way to victory!*
+The game is open source and available on GitHub at: https://github.com/hdehaini/Draw_Platform_Puzzler.git*

+*All you need is Python and Pygame to start drawing your way to victory!*

 ## Technical Specifications
 - **Language**: Python 3.x